-Ukraine is currently ranked as one of the top destinations for offshore outsourcing among European countries with numerous IT professionals and competitive offshore software development rates.
+Ukraine is currently ranked as one of the top destinations for offshore outsourcing among European countries with numerous IT professionals and competitive outsourcing rates for software development.
 The country is fourth after the United States, India, and Russia in terms of the number of IT experts with over 105 000 IT professionals.
 In this article, you’ll learn more about Ukraine as the software development outsourcing destination, get the idea about outsourcing rates and find the comparison with the competing countries as well as the comparison of the estimated offshore development costs for the sample project.

 Table of Content